42 Rankers Reviews

 Rays Rest Reserve in Miranda is located beachside, next to the Taramaire Wildlife Refuge Reserve.
-The Franklin District Council allows free-camping for self contained motorhomes and campervans, for up to two nights.
+The Hauraki District Council allows free-camping for self contained motorhomes and campervans, for up to two nights.

 The wetland environment is a stopover for thousands of migratory birds - drive in, park up, sit back and enjoy the surrounds.